 In this section, you will be dealing with nonfiction and information passages, such as the type you might find in a textbook.
-Mastering these types of passages and their questions is important, because they are increasingly being found in standardized tests.
+Mastering these types of passages and their questions is important, because they are increasingly being to inform to entertain to alert to persuade found in standardized tests.
 These passages are not necessarily more difficult than the ones you've already covered in the earlier chapters of this book.
 However, they do call more heavily for the special skill of making inferences, of identifying implicit, as opposed to explicit, ideas stated in the text.